Information for Parents

 This is a short guide to explain the examination process at The Henley College, how it affects your son / daughter and to answer some frequently asked questions.

 Students can see full details of Exams Arrangements – JCQ exams regulations, timetables, seating plans, Post Results information, re-sit forms etc. from the Exams Section of Learnzone.

-Here is a brief overview of the whole process.
+Here is a brief overview of the exams process.

-Students sit exams to gain QUALIFICATIONS at GCSE, AS, A2 AND NEW LINEAR A .
-We also offer vocational qualifications, known as BTECs.
+Students sit exams to gain QUALIFICATIONS at GCSE, AS, A2 AND NEW LINEAR A. We also offer vocational qualifications, known as BTECs.
 Some units of the vocational qualifications may involve an examination or test, whether paper based or online test.
-The AWARDING BODIES or as they are more commonly known, the EXAM BOARDS which we use are:
+The AWARDING BODIES or as they are more commonly known, EXAM BOARDS, which we use are:

 EDEXCEL (PEARSON) www.edexcel.org.uk

 The Boards write SPECIFICATIONS (these used to be called “syllabuses”), set and mark examination papers then grant qualifications with grades, based on how well students performed, finally printing CERTIFICATES as proof of the qualification.